Hey, there! So this is my first one-shot, though it's a long one. Heh.

 Katara peeked into the room from the small crack of the door to see if Zuko was awake.
 She smiled when she spotted his form on the bed in the dark room and the sound of his even breathing reached her ears despite the rain and thunder.
 She bit her lip as she tried to figure out if she should continue with her plan or not.
 She really did not want to disturb his sleep since she knew Zuko had a hard time falling and staying asleep, something that never stopped her from worrying even though he assured her that he was used to it and was fine.

-Shaking her head, Katara pulled the water from the pouch at her hip before she bent it into the white mist.
+Shaking her head, Katara pulled the water from the waterskin at her hip before she bent it into the white mist.
 She concentrated for a moment, the mist taking the form of the woman, and with a nod of satisfaction, she guided the specter into the silent room.
 It glided gracefully in the air, the woman's hair and clothing seemed to swirl as it moved toward the resting young man on the bed.
 Katara hesitated for a moment as another thunderclap resounded in the dark night before she moved the mist until it hovered over Zuko's form.

 Zuko cracked an eye open and was barely able to stop himself from jumping away when the white mist resembling a woman floated above him.
 He wondered if perhaps he had been wrong in assuming Katara was behind the 'night terrors' and what was in front of him was indeed a real spirit, but then the sound of a small sigh reached in ears from the door and he relaxed.